gammapy/gammapy-meetings/dev-meetings/2025/2025-09-12/README.md

 Geometry based fitting (AS, CG)
 -------------------
 Way to gather temporal and time resolved / space resolved analysis.
 Work by Claudio to build a container, we have a prototype, not worked on since a few month, we should revive it and do some decisions on what we want to do on this.
-Use cases: Time resolved study of variable source, (???).... the cases don't share the same geometry but the same problematic.
+Use cases: Time resolved study of variable source, spatially resolved spectral analysis.
+The cases don't share the same geometry but the same problematic.

 Unbinned analysis (TB)
 ----------------
-Giacomo and Tim (???) both worked on writing a PIG.
+Giacomo and Tim both worked on writing a PIG.
 Prototype exists.
 Main outcome was: if we want to redo typical analysis in unbinned way, a lot of computational effort has to be paid, but not much is gained.
 E.g. 3D unbinned model evaluation.
 Probably really important regarding time domain analysis.
-We don't take time axis into account clearly, split into datasets and use GTI (???).
+We don't take time axis into account clearly.
+Currently observation is split into datasets and GTI is used to perform time integration.
 The way to go would be to have approach that is focused to some specific use cases, try to make progress this way.
 TB is looking into it.

 Dark matter utilities